Unity-Technologies/ml-agents/docs/Installation.md

     git clone https://github.com/Unity-Technologies/ml-agents.git

-The `MLAgentsSDK` directory in this repository contains the Unity Assets to add to your projects.
-It also contains the many [example environments ](Learning-Environment-Examples.md) that can be used to help get you familiar with Unity.
+The `MLAgentsSDK` subdirectory contains the Unity Assets to add to your projects.
+It also contains many [example environments ](Learning-Environment-Examples.md) that can be used to help get you familiar with Unity.

-The `ml-agents` directory contains Python packages which provide trainers, a Python API to interface with Unity, and a package to interface with OpenAI Gym.
+The `ml-agents` subdirectory contains Python packages which provide trainers and a Python API to interface with Unity.

+The `gym-unity` subdirectory contains a package to interface with OpenAI Gym.

-## Install Python (with Dependencies)
+## Install Python and mlagents Package

 In order to use ML-Agents toolkit, you need Python 3.6 along with the dependencies listed in the [requirements file](../ml-agents/requirements.txt).